 What about alcohol?

 So far we have used only water.
 What about other liquids?
 Alcohol is pretty volatile.
 So I tried some isopropyl alcohol (91%).
 Once again, I was baffled.
 Our experience with applying rubbing alcohol to our skin says that alcohol cools faster than water.
 So I expected that when the isopropanol molecules condense, they would release more heat.
 But this is not what Figure 12 suggests!
-Given the fact that the enthalpies of vaporization of alcohol and water are 44 and 41 kJ/mol, respectively, the only sensible explanation may be that the heating effect is not only due to the condensation of the vapor molecules, but also the interaction between the vapor molecules and the surface molecules of the paper.
-If the interaction between an alcohol molecule and a paper molecule is weaker, then the adsorption of the alcohol molecule onto the paper surface will produce less heat.
-I don't know how to prove this now, but this could be a good topic to research.
+Given the fact that the enthalpies of vaporization of alcohol and water are 44 and 41 kJ/mol, respectively, the only sensible explanation may be that the warming effect is not only due to the condensation of the vapor molecules, but also the interaction between the vapor molecules and the cellulose molecules of the paper.
+If the interaction between an alcohol molecule and a cellulose molecule is weaker, then the adsorption rate will be slower and the adsorption of the alcohol molecule onto the paper surface will produce less heat.
+I don't know how to prove this now, but this could be a good topic of research.

 |Figure 12 (Watch it in YouTube)|

-Even if this is a lengthy blog post (and thanks for making it to the end), I am pretty sure that the scientific exploration does not stop here.
+Even if this is a lengthy article (and thanks for making it to the end), I am pretty sure that the scientific exploration does not stop here.
 There are other questions that you can ask yourself.
-For me, I have been intrigued by the fascinating thermodynamic cycle and have been wondering if that could be used to engineer something that can harvest that latent heat.
-In other words, could we turn a cup of water into a tiny power plant to charge my cell phone?
-The evaporation of water molecules from an open cup is a free gift of entropy from Nature.
-Perhaps something could be done about it.
+For me, I have been intrigued by the fascinating thermodynamic cycles in a humble cup of water and have been wondering if they could be used to engineer something that can harvest the latent heats of evaporation and condensation.
+In other words, could we turn a cup of water into a tiny power plant to, say, charge my cell phone?
+In theory, this is possible as any temperature gradient, however weak it may be, can be translated into electric current using a thermoelectric generator based on the Seebeck effect.
+The evaporation of water molecules from an open cup is a free gift of entropy from Mother Nature that ought to be harnessed some day.